CKManoj012/DS/FactorAnalysis_and_Classification/README.md

 For example, a survey measuring consumer attitudes might reveal factors such as "product quality," "customer service," and "brand loyalty," providing actionable insights that can guide strategic initiatives.

-In this notebook, we will demonstrate how factor analysis can transform raw data into meaningful insights, by exploratory factor analysis (EFA).
-We will also explore the interpretation of results, empowering you to make data-informed decisions that enhance business performance.
+In this notebook, I will demonstrate how factor analysis can transform raw data into meaningful insights, by exploratory factor analysis (EFA). we will also explore the interpretation of results, empowering you to make data-informed decisions that enhance business performance.

 ## Classification: Making Data-Driven Predictions 📊